MarkCiliaVincenti/Ekom/README.md

 git submodule update --init --recursive

 Remember to install Ekom.Web NuGet
+And add references to Ekom (and Ekom.Extensions optionally) to both Vettvangur.Site and Vettvangur.Core.
  _
 ## Ekom request in surface controllers / api controllers